Encyclopedia of Television Law Shows

 About the Author(s)

-Hal Erickson has written several media-related books for McFarland, and was for many years a primary editor of the All-Movie Guide website.
+Hal Erickson is the author of numerous media-related books and was for many years a primary editor of the All-Movie Guide website.
 He lives and works in Milwaukee, Wisconsin.

 Format: softcover (7 x 10)

 Copyright Date: 2009

 “unique…recommended”—Booklist; “entertaining reference…fascinating introduction”—Library Journal; “very well researched…a very fun read especially for trivia buffs…recommended”—ARBA; “this work represents decades of research and spans the entire history of television…the most comprehensive documentation of television series ever published”—New Books in the Communications Library.